is-project-4th-year/build-your-portfolio-github-workflow-essentials-GitukaKelly/Assignment.md

 ## 3. Learnings from the Git Crash Program

-**🧠 What I Thought I'd Learn vs What I Actually Learned** **1.
-Concept: Branching**
+**🧠 What I Thought I'd Learn vs What I Actually Learned**

+**1. Concept: Branching**

-Expectation 🙃 : I thought branching was only for teams working on big projects and wouldn’t be useful in solo work.
+Expectation: I thought branching was only for teams working on big projects and wouldn’t be useful in solo work.

-Reality 😅: Turns out branches are super handy for testing different ideas without messing up my main progress.
+Reality: Turns out branches are super handy for testing different ideas without messing up my main progress.

-Impact 💡: I used branches to work on my "About Me" and "Projects" sections separately and merged them after testing.
+Impact : I used branches to work on my "About " and "Projects" sections separately and merged them after testing.

 **2. Concept: Issues and Milestones**

-Expectation 🙃 : I expected issues and milestones to be overkill for small projects.
+Expectation  : I expected issues and milestones to be overkill for small projects.

-Reality 😅: They actually helped me plan and track progress in my portfolio project.
+Reality : They actually helped me plan and track progress in my portfolio project.

-Impact 💡: I created an "Add Skills Section" milestone with linked issues, which helped keep things organized.
+Impact : I created an "Add Skills Section" milestone with linked issues, which helped keep things organized.

 **3. Concept: Pull Requests**

-Expectation 🙃 : I thought pull requests were only for team code reviews.
+Expectation : I thought pull requests were only for team code reviews.

-Reality 😅: Even solo devs can use PRs to track changes and experiment safely.
+Reality : Even solo devs can use PRs to track changes and experiment safely.

-Impact 💡: I created a PR for my updated contact section and reviewed it before merging to avoid mistakes.
+Impact : I created a PR for my updated contact section and reviewed it before merging to avoid mistakes.

 **4. Concept: Merge Conflicts**

-Expectation 🙃 : I thought I wouldn’t experience any conflicts working alone.
+Expectation  : I thought I wouldn’t experience any conflicts working alone.

-Reality 😅: I created two branches and edited the same line to test how merge conflicts work.
+Reality : I created two branches and edited the same line to test how merge conflicts work.

-Impact 💡: I learned how to resolve conflicts manually and commit the resolved version.
+Impact : I learned how to resolve conflicts manually and commit the resolved version.

 ## 4. Screenshots of Key GitHub Features